andreazorzetto/yh/README.md

 # Future developments

 This project is still a work in progress and I'm considering different routes regarding improvements and new features.
-Every contribution or suggestion would be more than welcome.
+Anyone thinking to contribute or make suggestions/requests is more than welcome.